raoulg/MADS-MachineLearning-course/README.md

 This course assumes you have done the introduction in Python and something similar to the Data Analyses & Visualisation course https://github.com/raoulg/MADS-DAV

 For this project you will need some dependencies.
 The project uses python 3.10, and dependencies are defined within the `pyproject.toml` file.
-You will also find `reuirements.lock` files, but they are generated for a Mac so they will miss cuda specific dependencies.
+You will also find `requirements.lock` files, but they are generated for a Mac so they will miss cuda specific dependencies.

 The lessons can be found inside the `notebooks`folder.
 The source code for the lessons can be found in the `src`folder.